anfoss/PCprophet/README.md

 ```
 git-lfs clone https://github.com/anfoss/PCprophet PCprophet
 ```
 This will get you a working copy of PCprophet into a folder called PCprophet.
+Please go to the 'PCprophet' folder to unzip 'tmp_GO_sp_only.txt.zip'.
+You then should be able to see the tmp_GO_sp_only.txt file in the same folder.
+Note that the 'tmp_GO_sp_only.txt' file must be under the 'PCprophet' folder.

 ## Usage